 Avoiding a Robbery Conviction in California

 So, many times, what I'm doing as a criminal defense attorney in these robbery cases is that I'm trying not to get a robbery conviction.
-Sometimes they have the evidence on my client.
+Sometimes, they have the evidence of my client.
 They committed the robbery.
 There are witnesses.
 They admitted it.

 It can even later be reduced to a misdemeanor if the deal is set up right.
 So, that's one crime that can be useful in a robbery case.
 There are other crimes, but that one usually tends to make the most sense because if somebody is being charged with robbery, that person has taken property away from a person by force or fear.
 It sits well within that Penal Code § 487c – Framework.